 A sublime section of the Cotswold Way.
 Ancient woodlands, rural tranquillity and vast panoramas combine to deliver walking heaven.
 Stanley Mill on the edge of King’s Stanley once employed 1000 people and is an early example of fireproof construction.

 A series of short sharp ascents and descents, Neolithic burial chambers and Iron Age hill forts quickly eat up the six and a half miles to Dursley.
 Climbing steeply back to the scarp edge Tyndale Monument is the main point of interest before reaching Wotton-Under-Edge.
 A lovely stop which blends old and new.

-The first eight miles through valleys to Hawkesbury Upton is filled with mills and streams which serve as reminders of the woollen trade which was once so important.
-Leaving the escarpment behind at Hawkesbury Upton the rural isolation, small villages and tranquillity of the walk to Tormarton are to be recommended.
+The first eight miles through valleys to Hawkesbury Upton is filled with mills and streams which serve as reminders of the woollen trade which was once so important in this area.
+Leaving the escarpment behind at Hawkesbury Upton, the rural isolation, small villages and tranquillity of the walk to Tormarton are to be recommended.